-It’s that time of the evening when you have multiple drinks orders and a queue of customers… so are there any techniques that top bartenders use to deliver fast and quality service?
+It’s that time of the evening when you have multiple drink orders and a queue of customers… so are there any techniques that top bartenders use to deliver fast and quality service?
 Well, leading bartender Andrej Malic has the answer!
-Here Andrej takes us through some of his top bartending hacks that everyone should know.
+Here, Andrej takes us through some of his top bartending hacks that everyone should know.

 Why: Minimizes the waste and potential mistakes during busy hours.

 Traditionally, you would set up spirits next to each other, but I found that by putting the spirit and modifier that you use in the same cocktail next to each other, it reminds you what to pour next and minimizes mistakes made during busy times.

 Of course, if you have an extensive menu with hundreds of drinks using the same ingredients, it is much more difficult.
 But if you have a signature craft menu, it can be a great way to speed up service.

 For example, I have very popular cocktail with Johnnie Walker Gold Label, Limoncello, orange juice and cinnamon syrup.
 So, my cinnamon syrup is next to the orange juice in a well, and Limoncello is just next to the Johnnie Walker Gold Label in a speed rail.

 Hack: Use two jiggers at the same time.